I have been accepted to Towson University. How can I check to see if my I-20 is ready?

 As an undergraduate student, you can also participate in a special mentoring program for students through SAGE –Students Achieve Goals through Education.
-By becoming involved in SAGE, you will receive a mentor that helps you pursue your academic and personal goals while sharing cultural backgrounds and interests.
+By becoming involved in SAGE, you will receive a mentor who will help you pursue your academic and personal goals while sharing cultural backgrounds and interests.

 Where can I find the academic dates for the semester?

 Towson University posts an academic calendar for each semester on the Registrar's website.